 An experienced Russia traveller/work colleague says there's no need to tip in Russia because you'll already have handed enough over in price-gouging and bribes to corrupt cops (it's the kind of place where you keep a few roubles in your passport and with your driver's license).

 Sweden: About 10% in restaurants, not necessary on pizza places, sushi, take away, cafes and so on though.
 In a taxi, give them something, but not necessarily more than 10%.
 Room service and carrying bags in hotel: Not sure.
-I think room service will be on your bill any way. over 6 years ago
+I think room service will be on your bill any way. about 7 years ago

 Basically no tipping in Finland.
 You can leave 10% in restaurants, but most customers don't do that and the next time you won't get any worse service if you didn't leave tip in your last visit.
 No tipping in taxis.